Building Control And Processes

 - Completion Certificate: Upon satisfactory completion, the building control body issues this certificate confirming compliance with the Building Regulations.

-The Building Safety Act and Building Control Key Elements
+The Building Safety Act And Building Control Key Elements

 The Building Safety Act introduces significant changes to building control, particularly for higher-risk buildings (HRBs).
 Key aspects include: